-Having worked heavily in the online software industry that last decade, I suppose it’s not a surprise that more folks are seeking my advice on the development and enhancement of their platforms – especially with regard to social media.
+Having worked heavily in the online software industry over the last decade, I suppose it’s not a surprise that more folks are seeking my advice on the development and enhancement of their platforms – especially with regard to social media.
 I’ve been thinking a lot about what makes an application optimized for social media.

 - Reaction – If you’re pushing your message out to social media, how is your application or business dealing with the reaction to that messaging?
-Are you recording responses, responding to reactions?
+Are you recording responses, or responding to reactions?
 Are you adjusting your strategy accordingly?
 A conversation is only a conversation when both sides are listening and speaking with one another.

 - Replication – users don’t like bouncing back and forth between applications, so bring the user experience to them.
 If your users are on Facebook, try to bring as much of your user experience there that makes sense.
 If the conversation is on your site but started from Twitter, bring Twitter back to your site.

 If your company is looking to expand your applications or strategies into social media, be sure to have a complete strategy.
 Blasting your message across a bunch of social media applications may have a little bit of impact – but optimizing your strategy can fully leverage the incredible power of it.

 Ultimately, what you’re trying to do is to enable the power of social media by building a programmatic or virtual bridge between your business and the medium.
-Once you effectively build that bridge, watch out!